Rillian-Grant/blog-vm/programs/triangle-num-sum/README.md

 # Sum of triangle numbers up to a given number

-Note: I use r01 as my first register because i forgot that r00 existed
+Note: I use r01 as my first register because I forgot that r00 existed

 ```
 /*